waitinfuture/odps/intl.en-US/Prepare/Create a project.md

     -   project name: The length of the project name is between 3 and 27 characters.
     -   display name: The length of the display name is not more than 27 characters.
+    -   Workspace mode: The new version of Dataworks workspace has introduced simple and standard modes.
+For a detailed description, see[Simple mode and standard mode](../../../../../reseller.en-US/Product Introduction/Simple mode and standard mode.md#).
     **Advanced Configuration:**

     -   Enable scheduling frequency: Control the current project whether to enable or disable the scheduling system, and if it is disabled, it can not periodically schedule tasks.